 This Introduction is not a summary of this Official Statement and is intended only for quick reference.
 It is only a brief description of and guide to, and is qualified in its entirety by reference to, the more complete and detailed information contained in the entire Official Statement, including the inside front cover page and the appendices attached hereto, and the documents summarized or described herein.
 A full review should be made of the entire Official Statement, including the inside front cover page and the appendices attached hereto, and of the documents summarized or described herein.
-The offering of the Series 2023 Bonds to potential investors is made only by means of the entire Official Statement, including the inside front cover page and the appendices attached hereto.
-No person is authorized to detach this Introduction from this Official Statement or to otherwise use it without the entire Official Statement, including the inside front cover page attached hereto.
+The offering of the Series 2024 Bonds to potential investors is made only by means of the entire Official Statement.
+No person is authorized to detach this Introduction from this Official Statement or to otherwise use it without the entire Official Statement, including the inside front cover page and the appendices attached hereto.

-Authorization for the Series 2023 Bonds
+Authorization for the Series 2024 Bonds

-The Series 2023 Bonds are being issued pursuant to: (a) the Constitution and laws of the State of Georgia (the "State"), including specifically, but without limitation, Article 3 of Chapter 82 of Title 36 of the Official Code of Georgia Annotated, as amended, known as the "Revenue Bond Law"; (b) the Charter of the City of Atlanta, as amended (the "Charter"); and (c) that certain Restated and Amended Master Bond Ordinance adopted by the City Council of the City (the "City Council") on March 20, 2000, as previously amended and supplemented (the "Master Bond Ordinance"), particularly as supplemented by that certain Thirty-Second Supplemental Bond Ordinance adopted by the City Council on June 20, 2023 and approved by the Mayor of the City (the "Mayor") on June 29, 2023, as supplemented by that certain Series 2023 Supplemental Pricing Ordinance adopted by the City Council and approved by the Mayor on August 16, 2023 (together, the "Thirty-Second Supplemental Bond Ordinance").
-The Master Bond Ordinance and the Thirty-Second Supplemental Bond Ordinance."
+The Series 2024 Bonds will be issued pursuant to: (a) the Constitution and laws of the State of Georgia (the "State"), including specifically, but without limitation, Article 3 of Chapter 82 of

-Purpose of the Series 2023 Bonds
+Title 36 of the Official Code of Georgia Annotated, as amended, known as the "Revenue Bond Law"; (b) the Charter of the City of Atlanta, as amended (the "Charter"); and (c) that certain Restated and Amended Master Bond Ordinance adopted by the City Council of the City (the "City Council") on March 20, 2000, as previously amended and supplemented (the "Master Bond Ordinance"), particularly as supplemented by that certain Thirty-Third Supplemental Bond Ordinance adopted by the City Council on May 20, 2024 and approved by the Mayor of the City (the "Mayor") on May 21, 2024, as supplemented by that certain Series 2024 Supplemental Pricing Ordinance adopted by the City Council on August 7, 2024 (together, the "Thirty-Third Supplemental Bond Ordinance").
+The Master Bond Ordinance and the Thirty-Third Supplemental Bond Ordinance are hereinafter referred to as the "Bond Ordinance."

-The proceeds of the Series 2023 New Money Bonds will be used for the purpose of providing funds to, among other things: (a) finance or refinance the costs of the planning, engineering, design, acquisition, equipping and construction of all or a portion of the 2023 Project (as defined herein), which constitutes a portion of the Capital Plan to 2029 (as defined herein); (b) fund deposits to the applicable subaccounts of the Debt Service Reserve Accounts to meet the respective Debt Service Reserve Requirement related to the Series 2023 General Revenue Bonds and the Series 2023 New Money Hybrid PFC Bonds; and (c) pay certain costs of issuance with respect to the Series 2023 New Money Bonds.
-See "PLAN OF FINANCE - 2023 Project,"
+Purpose of the Series 2024 Bonds

-"ESTIMATED SOURCES AND USES OF FUNDS," "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2023 BONDS - Debt Service Reserve Account," and "CAPITAL PLAN TO 2029" herein and "APPENDIX A - REPORT OF THE AIRPORT CONSULTANT - AIRPORT FACILITIES AND CAPITAL PLAN - Capital Improvement Plan - Capital Plan to 2029" attached hereto.
+The proceeds of the Series 2024 Bonds will be used for the purpose of providing funds to, among other things: (a) finance or refinance the costs of the planning, engineering, design, acquisition, equipping and construction of all or a portion of the 2024 Project (as defined herein), which constitutes a portion of the Capital Plan to 2030 (as defined herein); (b) fund deposits to the applicable subaccounts of the Debt Service Reserve Account to meet the Debt Service Reserve Requirement related to the Series 2024 Bonds; and (c) pay certain costs of issuance with respect to the Series 2024 Bonds.
+See "PLAN OF FINANCE," "ESTIMATED SOURCES AND USES OF FUNDS," "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2024 BONDS - Debt Service Reserve Account," and "CAPITAL PLAN TO 2030" herein and "APPENDIX A - REPORT OF THE AIRPORT CONSULTANT - AIRPORT FACILITIES AND CAPITAL PLAN - Capital Improvement Plan - Capital Plan to 2030" attached hereto.